Home

 Student house in San Salvador

 Part of our support includes maintaining a student house in San Salvador where up to 22 students from rural Suchitoto can live during the academic school year.
 The house in San Salvador is jointly financed by 2 educational programs, including Palo Alto´s programs, Santa Cruz al Salvador and up until elections in 2021 had received a small amount from the municipality of Suchitoto.
-In 2020 we started the year with a full house of twenty two students from the different programs, but as ypu can imagine we were forced to close the house as Covid-19 and the pandemic closed schools.
-We began to reopen the house which is conveniently located only five blocks from the National University (UES) in late 2020 for a few students with conectivity problems.
-In 2021 and 2022 the house has been reopened but with a reduced total number of residents maxing out but fulfilling needs with 12 students in 2022.
+In 2020 we started the year with a full house of twenty-two students from the different programs, but as you can imagine we were forced to close the house as Covid-19 and the pandemic closed schools.
+We began to reopen the house which is conveniently located only five blocks from the National University (UES) in late 2020 for a few students with connectivity problems.
+In 2021 through 2024 the house has been reopened but with a reduced total number of residents maxing out but fulfilling needs with 8 to 15 students.
+Now in 2025 the student house is nearly up to its full capacity with most universities and students receiving in person classes.

 Our budget, finances and donations